shaunday/ToDos/Action Items.md

 * JWT
 * You can add cancellation tokens or timeout policies to retry/wait delays.
 * On permanent disconnect, prompt UI to notify the user or retry manually.
-* Optionally implement a circuit breaker with Polly if you want to stop hammering the server.

 ---